minhvyha/TikGuard/README.md

 		 - Body Shaming
 		 - Threat and Violence
 - #### Azure AI content safety
-	- Azure content safety works similarly to expert.ai however with a different categorization:
+	- Azure AI content safety works similarly to Expert.ai however with a different categorization:
 		- Hate
-		- SelfHarm
+		- Self-harm
 		- Sexual
 		- Violence
 - #### HateHoundAPI
-	- HateHoundapi is different from the other APIs and rather measures the severity based on the probability of hateful and offensive content.
+	- HateHoundapi is different from the other APIs and measures the severity based on the probability of hateful and offensive content.
 Content is categorized as follows:
    		- Toxic
-        	- Sever toxic
+        	- Severe toxicity
-        	- obscene
+        	- Obscene words
-           	- threat
+           	- Threats
-           	- insult
+           	- Insults
-           	- Identity hate
+           	- Discrimination
 - #### Sightengine
   	- Sightengine also provides a probability however it is a much more robust API than hatehound.
-Content in the sightengine API is categorized as follows:
+Content in the Sightengine API is categorized as follows:
-  	  	- Sexual
+  	  	- Sexual based words
-  	  	- Discriminatory
+  	  	- Discrimination
-  	  	- Self-harm
+  	  	- Self-harm statements
-  	  	- Insulting
+  	  	- Insulting words
-  	  	- Violent
+  	  	- Violent words
-  	  	- toxic
+  	  	- Toxic words

 ## Image Analysis